fardinabbasi/ImageCompression-HistogramMatching/README.md

 <img src="/readme_images/matched.png">

 ## Modified Gram-Schmidt
-To determine Q in QR decomposition, the Gram-Schmidt method is commonly employed.
-However, the traditional Gram-Schmidt method is susceptible to rounding errors and other issues.
-As an alternative, the modified Gram-Schmidt method can be utilized.
+To determine Q in **QR decomposition**, the Gram-Schmidt method is commonly employed.
+However, the traditional Gram-Schmidt method is **susceptible to rounding errors** and other issues.
+As an alternative, the **modified Gram-Schmidt** method can be utilized.
 The code provided below demonstrates the implementation of QR decomposition from scratch using both the Gram-Schmidt and modified Gram-Schmidt algorithms:
 ```ruby
 def QR(A):
 	r, c = A.shape